Dong-L/Dong-L/README.md

 From LinkedIn
 -->

-My name is Dong, and I'm a software engineer who enjoys learning and improving as much as accomplishing goals.
-I enjoy running, lifting, and playing basketball in my free time.
+Welcome to my page!
+My name is Duncan.
+I'm a software engineer who enjoys learning and improving as much as accomplishing goals, if not more.

+🔭 I’m currently working on a productivity app that helps you organize your time and your tasks in a unique and addicting way.
+Keeping it vague for now to maintain the surprise.

+🎈Fun Fact: My username is a play on my Korean name, Dong, and the word "dongle".
+Because I like to form connections, of course.

+You can find me on LinkedIn at www.linkedin.com/in/duncan-g-lee.
+Happy coding!